Hybrid Reactor Systems

 Three National Priorities, One Machine

-India faces three concurrent nuclear challenges: managing accumulated reactor waste, breeding advanced fuel from its abundant thorium reserves (the world’s largest), and adding clean baseload capacity to a grid that still depends heavily on coal.
+India faces three concurrent nuclear research directions: managing accumulated reactor waste, breeding advanced fuel from its thorium reserves (approximately 846,000 tonnes of monazite — roughly an eighth of the world’s total), and adding clean baseload capacity to a grid that still depends heavily on coal.
 Conventional approaches treat waste management, fuel breeding, and power generation as distinct problems requiring distinct facilities.
-A single, high-flux neutron source can address all three simultaneously.
+A single high-flux neutron source can address all three within a single research programme — a direction explicitly endorsed in the Government of India’s Mega Science Vision 2035 (§4.1.3, Accelerator-Driven Sub-critical Systems).

 Our Approach